isosphere/isosphere/README.md

-I'm a software developer that cares about computing under uncertainty.
-I aim to write reliable software that is easy to update later.
+I'm a software developer that aims to create reliable and efficient software.

 As a software developer I have:
 * built a data collection, reporting, and analysis backend for the financial trading side of [an expert in the meat and livestock industry](https://jsferraro.com/)